rui-han-crh/tiled-property-flattener/README.md

 # Overview

-This package provides an easy way to parse information from the Tiled project file and the Tiled map files.
+This package provides an easy way to parse information from entire Tiled projects, including the Tiled project file and the Tiled map files.

 It also provides a way to mimic object-oriented inheritance and composition in Tiled custom types.
 The output of each parsed object is a flattened object that contains all the properties of the object, including the properties of the custom types that the object inherits from.

+In addition, options can be specified to control the behavior of the parser, such as whether to flatten the properties of the custom types, or to keep them nested.

 ## Problem

-In the Tiled program, data is saved separately:
+In the Tiled program, when a project is created, the data is saved separately:
 - The project file contains information about custom types as defined in the Custom Types Editor, which may compose other custom types within them.
 - The map file contains information about the map itself, including the layers, tilesets, and objects, which may be of the custom types defined in the project file.